bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 You don't have to pay for any extra data in the transaction.
 It's just a regular old Bitcoin transaction as if you had just been reusing the same address.
 It also doesn't look any different than any other Bitcoin transaction, which is a nice property that, you know, someone from the outside can't tell that these things are silent payments.
-But if you're a user who just does not care about privacy at all, and then someone tells you like, hey, here's this way to send and receive Bitcoin that's a little bit more like a username or a routing number, I think it kind of Trojan horses the privacy in for them were like oh, yeah this is like much easier than asking someone for a fresh address every time and it doesn't cost me anything more than what I would do to do a normal transaction user experience seems pretty much the same __"why wouldn't I use this?"__ and then we've got people using bitcoin more privately than they were before
+But if you're a user who just does not care about privacy at all, and then someone tells you like, hey, here's this way to send and receive Bitcoin that's a little bit more like a username or a routing number, I think it kind of Trojan horses the privacy in for them were like oh, yeah this is like much easier than asking someone for a fresh address every time and it doesn't cost me anything more than what I would do to do a normal transaction user experience seems pretty much the same "why wouldn't I use this?" and then we've got people using bitcoin more privately than they were before.

 Christoph Ono: 00:21:53